bariseksi/mp3-server/README.md

 first you need to edit playlist.json to tell server where your mp3 files are. you can add multiple folders and you can name them.
-On the client side you will see them as a playlists. basically this a array of playlists.
+On the client side you will see them as a playlists. basically this is an array of playlists.

 an example of playlist.json file:
 [